DevCheckOG/Nyx-lang/README.md

 ## Usage

-**Donwload and execute Nyx CLI and follow next steps for succesful execute of a program writen in Nyx.**
+**Download and execute Nyx CLI and follow next steps for succesful execute of a program writen in Nyx.**

 - nyx = Interpreter of Nyx Lang to Linux OS.
 - nyx.exe = Interpreter of Nyx Lang to Windows OS.